Diagnosis-related group

-Diagnosis-related group (DRG) is a system to classify hospital cases into one of originally 467 groups, with the last group (coded as 470 through v24, 999 thereafter) being "Ungroupable".
-This system of classification was developed as a collaborative project by Robert B Fetter, PhD, of the Yale School of Management, and John D. Thompson, MPH, of the Yale School of Public Health.
+Diagnosis-related group (DRG) is a system to classify hospital cases into one of originally 467 groups, with the last group (currently coded as 999) being "Ungroupable".
+This system of classification was developed in the 1970s as a collaborative project by Robert B Fetter, PhD, of the Yale School of Management, and John D. Thompson, MPH, of the Yale School of Public Health.
 The system is also referred to as "the DRGs", and its intent was to identify the "products" that a hospital provides.
-One example of a "product" is an appendectomy.
+Examples include appendectomy, normal newborn (vaginal delivery), heart failure or psychoses.

 The system was developed in anticipation of convincing Congress to use it for reimbursement, to replace "cost based" reimbursement that had been used up to that point.
 DRGs are assigned by a "grouper" program based on ICD (International Classification of Diseases) diagnoses, procedures, age, sex, discharge status, and the presence of complications or comorbidities.
 DRGs have been used in the US since 1982 to determine how much Medicare pays the hospital for each "product", since patients within each category are clinically similar and are expected to use the same level of hospital resources.
 DRGs may be further grouped into Major Diagnostic Categories (MDCs).
 DRGs are also standard practice for establishing reimbursements for other Medicare related reimbursements such as to home healthcare providers.